shksa/go-lang-learning-material/ObjectOrientation.md

 ## **Go methods**
 - A method is a special kind of function that can be called on a value of a custom type.
-- The value is passed as a pointer or a value depending upon how the method is defined.
 - A method has a **receiver** b/w func keyword and the name.
-- The **receiver type** is type the method belongs to.
+- **Receiver** defines the type the method belongs to.
-- So now, the function is associated with a **custom type**.
+- It can be value type or a pointer type.
-- We can call all the functions that are defined to be methods of the custom type on values of that type.
+- We can call all the functions that are defined to be methods of a custom type on values of that type.
-- When the method is called, the receiver's variable(if present) is automatically set to the value or the pointer on which the method is called.
+- When the method is called, the receiver variable is automatically set to the value or the pointer on which the method is called.

 ## Pointer receivers, Value receivers and indirection
 - ```go